Brewers vs. Mets: Betting Trends, Records ATS, Home/Road Splits

 Brewers Betting Records & Stats

-- The moneyline set for this matchup implies the Brewers have a 45.5% chance of walking away with the win.
+- The Brewers have come away with 18 wins in the 38 contests they have been listed as the underdogs in this season.

-- Milwaukee's games have gone over the total in 32 of its 79 chances.
+- The Brewers have an implied victory probability of 39.2% according to the moneyline set for this matchup.

-- The Brewers have an against the spread mark of 4-6-0 in 10 games with a line this season.
+- Milwaukee and its opponents have hit the over in 32 of its 80 games with a total this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!